MacKenzie Childs inspired Salt & Pepper Grinders

 I then use a rubber band to mark off my horizontal line that goes around the circle!
 Genius right?
 I do this with Christmas ornaments too!
 Just place it around the ball and draw your line with pencil.
 I then remove it and draw over my pencil with a sharpie.
 I then use that line as my guide and hand draw the ones above and below it.
 Again…. the YouTube video catches a few more tips for this process too!

 I then moved onto the body of the grinders.
 I chose stripes for all three as that is how the originals were painted.
-MacKenzie Childs has since retired this style of grinders but here is a photo I found on Horchow…. and is what I used to guide me in creating my own.
+I found this photo on Horchow.... and it is what I used to guide me in creating my own.

 I used a sheet of paper as my straight edge to trace.
 The flexibility of the paper allowed it to curve over the shape of the body.